 Beyond Narratives: Clarifying TPLF Legitimacy and Exposing Abiy Ahmed’s Manipulation in Tigray

-Recent international media coverage depicts Tigray as facing renewed internal strife, factional struggles, and potential conflict.
-However, these portrayals misinterpret critical aspects of the political landscape, particularly regarding the Tigray People’s Liberation Front (TPLF) and individuals such as Getachew Reda.
+Recent international media coverage has depicted Tigray as facing renewed internal strife, factional struggle, and potential conflict.
+Some of these concerns are understandable; Tigray is under enormous political, humanitarian, and institutional pressure.
+But several portrayals misread critical aspects of the political landscape, particularly regarding the Tigray People’s Liberation Front (TPLF), the interim arrangement, and individuals such as Getachew Reda.

 Misrepresentation of TPLF Dynamics